 Implement Proactive Outsourcing Remedies

-It's important that you not only check whether all bases have been covered in the outsourcing contact, but the agreement is followed through by all parties involved.
-As mentioned above, take a proactive approach in managing your outsourcing initiatives.
+It’s important that you not only check whether all bases have been covered in the outsourcing contract, but the agreement is followed through by all parties involved.
+As mentioned above, be proactive when managing your outsourcing initiatives.

-One way of making sure that outsourcing works in your favor is to implement proactive remedies.
+A way to make sure outsourcing works in your favor is to implement proactive remedies.

 Proactive remedies can be structured so that risks outside the control of both parties can be contemplated and prepared for.
 They can also be structured to address minor breaches, particularly where it is useful to shine a spotlight on situations that can ultimately impact on the relationship in an important way if not fixed, but for which it would not be practical for commercial reasons to rely on traditional contractual remedies.